voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/documented-design.md

 ## Visualisation design

-The visualisation is a website with a start page (with a fancy picture of a graph and a button "try"), a main page where users will be able to:
+The visualisation is a website with a start page (with a picture of a graph and a button "try"), a main page where users will be able to:

 - create a graph (automatically or manualy)
 - vary parameters to see how they affect the performance